Bik Kwoon Tye: Career and research

-After Tye's foundational contributions to the field of prokaryotic DNA replication while at Stanford University she moved to Ithaca, New York and started her own laboratory at Cornell University in 1977.
+After Tye's training in the field of prokaryotic DNA replication at Stanford University, she moved to Ithaca, New York and started her own laboratory at Cornell University in 1977.
 In her independent career, Tye began forging new discoveries surrounding DNA replication in eukaryotes, an understudied area at the time.
-Tye took a genetic approach to isolate mutants that regulate DNA replication which led to her identification of the minichromosome maintenance (MCM) genes in yeast in 1984.
-She specifically identified the MCM2, MCM3, MCM5 and MCM10 genes in yeast.
+Tye took a genetic approach to isolate mutants that regulate DNA replication, which led to her identification of the minichromosome maintenance (MCM) genes in yeast in 1984.
 Her findings together with the identification of the origin recognition complex (ORC) by Bell and Stillman in 1992 generated substantial momentum in the field of eukaryotic DNA replication.

-Tye's contributions to the field continued throughout her tenure at Cornell.
+Tye's contributions to the field continued during her tenure at Cornell.
 Throughout the 1990s, Tye functionally characterized the components of eukaryotic DNA replication machinery.
 At Cornell, Tye mentored numerous graduate students, was the associate chair of the Department of Biochemistry, Molecular, and Cell Biology, directed the Genetics and Development Graduate Studies Program, and finally received her Emerita status in 2015 for her contributions to the Cornell community.

-More recently, Tye began a visiting professorship at the Hong Kong University of Science and Technology where she began to address a large gap in the field: the lack of high-resolution structures for ORC and MCM.
-To place genetic and biochemical DNA replication data into structural context, Tye began using cryogenic electron microscopy (cryo-EM) to identify the structures of these molecular complexes at near-atomic resolution.
-She helped determine the high resolution structures of the MCM complexes in 2015 and ORC in 2018.
+In 2011, Tye began a visiting professorship at the Hong Kong University of Science and Technology, where she addressed a large gap in the field: the lack of high-resolution structures for DNA replication complexes.
+To place genetic and biochemical DNA replication data into physical context, Tye and collaborators used cryogenic electron microscopy (cryo-EM) to determine the high resolution structures of numerous DNA replication complexes.
+These include the yeast and human pre-replication complexes, yeast ORC, Dbf4-Cdc7 kinase (DDK)-MCM complex, and the replisome engaged in parental histone transfer.
+The finding that a histone hexamer is the transfer intermediate provided insight into the mechanism of how parental histones are symmetrically distributed by the replisome to the newly replicated strands at the replication fork, coupling DNA replication to epigenetic inheritance.